ouspg/CompSec/Lab5_ChipWhisperer/README.md

 Add answer to return template.

-TODO: hint how to put 2 traces in one image?

 > Remember also that you must disconnect device from one notebook with
 > ```Python
 > scope.dis()